mrbid/porydrive/README.md

 Great results.
 Locates porygon quickly for such a small 73kb network.
 Weights provided [steernet](steeragent_weights.dat) and [gasnet](gasagent_weights.dat).

-Increasing the hidden layers or dropout seems to have a negative effect on the trained results.
+_Notes: Increasing the hidden layers or dropout seems to have a negative effect on the trained results._

 ### Next Steps
 - Try a SELU network [TFCNNv2.1](https://github.com/mrbid/TFCNNv2/tree/main/TFCNNV2.1) to see if this has improvements with more hidden layer depth.